Pneumatic Load Cell: Definition, Working, Construction, Diagram, Advantages, Applications & Disadvantages

 Induced Draught Cooling Tower: Definition, Working, Parts, Diagram, Advantages, Applications & Disadvantages

 An Induced Draught Cooling Tower is a type of cooling tower where an induced draught fan is placed at the top of the tower to pull air through the system.
 This improves heat exchange efficiency and ensures uniform airflow across the cooling media.
-These towers are widely used in industries like power generation, HVAC systems, and chemical plants.
+These towers are widely used in industries like power generation, HVAC systems,

 Natural Draught Cooling Tower: Definition, Working, Parts, Diagram, Advantages, Applications & Disadvantages